HuskyGameDev/2021f-team9/README.md

 Game Controls:
 WASD to move
+Mouse to interact with buttons
 Left Shift to sprint
 R to rotate
 E to interact
+Tab to see map
+Escape to pause

 Installation:
 Make sure to unzip the entire file